 Water to mix

-2. Transfer to the Simmering Oven for 1-1 ½ hours.
-Make the suet dumplings: place all the ingredients in a mixing bowl.
-Mix with enough water to make a soft, but manageable, dough and then form into 8 dumplings.
+3. Meanwhile, make the suet dumplings.
+Place all the ingredients in a mixing bowl and mix with enough water to make a soft, but manageable, dough and then form into 8 dumplings.
 Remove the casserole from the oven and place the dumplings on top of the gravy.
-Replace the lid and put the casserole on the shelf on the floor of the Roasting Oven for 20-30 minutes, until the dumplings have risen.
+Replace the lid and put the casserole on the shelf on the floor of the roasting oven or oven on R8 setting for 20-30 minutes, until the dumplings have risen.